liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * ARK_MEM_NULL if the ARKode memory is ``NULL``
       * ARK_ILL_INPUT if an argument has an illegal value

-   **Notes:** This function is designed only for advanced ARKode usage.

-   Any zero-valued parameter will imply a reset to the default value.
+   **Notes:** Any non-positive parameter will imply a reset to the default value.

-   Any negative parameter will be left unchanged from the previous state.

-.. c:function:: int ARKodeSetNewtonConstants(void *arkode_mem, realtype crdown, realtype rdiv)
+.. c:function:: int ARKodeSetMaxCFailGrowth(void *arkode_mem, realtype etacf)

-   Specifies nonlinear convergence constants.
+   Specifies the maximum step size growth factor upon a convergence failure on a stage solve within a step.

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.
+      * `etacf` -- time step reduction factor on a nonlinear solver convergence failure (default is 0.25)

+   **Return value:**
+      * ARK_SUCCESS if successful
+      * ARK_MEM_NULL if the ARKode memory is ``NULL``
+      * ARK_ILL_INPUT if an argument has an illegal value

+   **Notes:** Any value outside the interval (0,1] will imply a reset to the default value.

+.. c:function:: int ARKodeSetNewtonCRDown(void *arkode_mem, realtype crdown)

+   Specifies the constant used in estimating the nonlinear convergence rate.

+   **Arguments:**
+      * `arkode_mem` -- pointer to the ARKode memory block.
       * `crdown` -- nonlinear convergence rate estimation constant (default is 0.3)
-      * `rdiv` -- Tolerance on Newton correction size ratio to declare divergence (default is 2.3)

    **Return value:**
       * ARK_SUCCESS if successful
       * ARK_MEM_NULL if the ARKode memory is ``NULL``
       * ARK_ILL_INPUT if an argument has an illegal value

-   **Notes:** This function is designed only for advanced ARKode usage.

-   Any zero-valued parameter will imply a reset to the default value.
+   **Notes:** Any non-positive parameter will imply a reset to the default value.

-   Any negative parameter will be left unchanged from the previous state.

-.. c:function:: int ARKodeSetLSetupConstants(void *arkode_mem, realtype dgmax, int msbp)
+.. c:function:: int ARKodeSetNewtonRDiv(void *arkode_mem, realtype rdiv)

-   Specifies linear setup decision constants.
+   Specifies the Newton correction threshold beyond which the iteration will be declared divergent.

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.
+      * `rdiv` -- tolerance on Newton correction size ratio to declare divergence (default is 2.3)

+   **Return value:**
+      * ARK_SUCCESS if successful
+      * ARK_MEM_NULL if the ARKode memory is ``NULL``
+      * ARK_ILL_INPUT if an argument has an illegal value

+   **Notes:** Any non-positive parameter will imply a reset to the default value.

+.. c:function:: int ARKodeSetDeltaGammaMax(void *arkode_mem, realtype dgmax)

+   Specifies a scaled step size ratio tolerance beyond which the linear solver setup routine will be signaled.

+   **Arguments:**
+      * `arkode_mem` -- pointer to the ARKode memory block.
       * `dgmax` -- tolerance on step size ratio change before calling linear solver setup routine (default is 0.2)

+   **Return value:**
+      * ARK_SUCCESS if successful
+      * ARK_MEM_NULL if the ARKode memory is ``NULL``
+      * ARK_ILL_INPUT if an argument has an illegal value

+   **Notes:**  Any non-positive parameter will imply a reset to the default value.

+.. c:function:: int ARKodeSetMaxStepsBetweenLSet(void *arkode_mem, int msbp)

+   Specifies the maximum number of steps allowed between calls to the linear solver setup routine.

+   **Arguments:**
+      * `arkode_mem` -- pointer to the ARKode memory block.
       * `msbp` -- maximum no. of time steps between linear solver setup calls (default is 20)

    **Return value:**